chebfun/chebsite/about/people.md

 + **Sheehan Olver**, now at the University of Sydney, was a Junior Research Fellow at Oxford from 2007 to 2011.
 He and Alex Townsend created the ultrapherical spectral methods for ODEs introduced in Chebfun version 5.

++ **Louren&ccedil;o Peixoto**, a student in Minas Gerais in Brazil, contributed `ultrapts` and improvements to `jacpts` and other codes related to orthogonal polynomials.

 + **Richard Mikael Slevinsky**, from Alberta in Canada, Mikael joined us via eight months at the University of Sydney to spend two years at Oxford funded